open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 Besides referring to external resources, another possibility to add content is to directly provide the content blob.
 The used abstraction here is `blobaccess.BlobAccess`.

-Any blob content provided by an implementation of this interface can be added as resource.
+Any blob content, which can be provided by an implementation of this interface, can be added as resource to a component version.
-There are various access implementations for blobs taken from the local host, for example, from the filesystem, or from other repositories (for example by mapping an access type specification into a blob access).
+The library provides various access implementations for blobs taken from the local host or from other repositories.
+For example, this could be some file system content.
+To describe blobs taken from external repositories an access type specification can be mapped to a blob access.
+Hereby, blobs are stored along with the component descriptor instead of storing a reference to content in an external repository.

 The most simple form is to directly provide a byte sequence, for example some YAML data.
 A blob always must provide a mime type, describing the technical format of the blob's byte sequence.
 This is different from the resource type.
-A logical resource, like a helm chart can be represented in different technical formats, for example a helm chart archive or as OCI image archive.
+A logical resource, like a *Helm chart* can be represented in different technical formats, for example a Helm chart archive or as OCI image archive.
 While the type described the logical content, the meaning of the resource, its mime type described the technical blob format used to represent